confluentinc/jmx-monitoring-stacks/README.md

   password: 'MySecretPassword'
 ```

-with the value of the clean password chosen.
+with the value of the clear password chosen.